Compare ETS

 Except for the year following the last year of a compliance period, compliance instruments equal to 30% of the previous year’s verified emissions must be surrendered annually, by the start of November.
 Compliance instruments equal to all remaining emissions must be surrendered by the start of November of the year following the last year of a compliance period.

 A covered entity that fails to surrender sufficient compliance instruments to cover its verified GHG emissions at a relevant compliance deadline is automatically assessed an untimely surrender obligation.
-It is required to surrender the missing compliance instruments as well as three additional compliance instruments for each compliance instrument it failed to surrender.
+It is required to surrender the missing compliance instruments as well as three additional ones for each it failed to surrender.

 Failure to meet this untimely surrender obligation would subject the entity to substantial financial penalties for its noncompliance, pursuant to “California Health and Safety Code Section 38580”.

-Separate and substantial penalties apply to mis-reporting or non-reporting under the “Regulation for the Mandatory Reporting of Greenhouse Gas Emissions”.
+Separate and substantial penalties apply to mis-reporting or non-reporting under the MRR.

 Market Regulation